 - LCIRT holds first annual Learning Disabilities Innovation Symposium with the theme "Diverse Technologies for Diverse Minds."

 - Landmark College adopts the motto "Nosce te ipsum" ("Know thyself.")

 - Fine Arts Building fountain restored, flowing for the first time since the campus's Windham College years.
 (Fountain photo by Landmark College alumnus Brandon Nogueira.)

-- Landmark presents actress Whoopi Goldberg with the inaugural LD Luminary Award at fundraising gala in New York City.
+- Landmark presents actress Whoopi Goldberg with the inaugural LD Luminary Award at a fundraising gala in New York City.

 - Residence hall Hall Four renamed Edward Durell Stone Hall after the campus's architect.

 - A $1 million gift from noted economist Paul McCulley establishes the Morgan Le Fay Center for Advances in Economics, Business, and Entrepreneurship Education.

 - New bachelor's degrees approved: B.S. in Computer Science and B.A. in Studio Art.

 - The Nicole Goodner MacFarlane Science, Technology & Innovation Center opens after a successful $7 million capital campaign.